WLAD: History

 Abraham "Abe" Najamy worked as a news presenter and sports game announcer at the station from the 1950s through the 1970s.
 These included Danbury High School basketball games.
-He co-hosted many of the news and sports shows with Paul Baker, who was at the station from 1947 until 1977, but whose Saturday Sports Spotlight program became the longest-running sports show in the United States until it ended in 1987.
+He co-hosted many of the news and sports shows with Paul Baker, who was at the station from 1947 until 1977, his Saturday Sports Spotlight program became the longest-running sports show in the United States until it ended in 1987.
 Najamy also hosted the station's Personality Profiles interview show.

 The Polish Eagles Radio Show, a weekly program of Polish language and Polish instrumental music, including polka, aired on Sundays on WLAD during the 1950s well into the 1990s.
-It was hosted by Connecticut bandleader Victor Zembruski (1912–1976) until he had a debilitating stroke in 1968, then taken over by his wife Sofie Zembruski (1918-2010).
+It was hosted by Connecticut bandleader Victor Zembruski (1912–1976) until he had a debilitating stroke in 1968, then taken over by his wife Sofie Zembruski (1918–2010).

 The Lebanon Hour, hosted by Kamil Saffi, began its four decades of weekly shows on WLAD in 1951 filled with entertainment and information tailored to the local residents of Lebanese descent.

 James Rasmussen presented 30-minute country and western music shows on Saturday afternoons as of 1962.

 For much of its history, WLAD broadcast a full service middle of the road music format, playing compact discs, tape cartridges, and vinyl records.
 It continued to do so into the 1990s and was still seeing ratings success.
-But in the late 1990s, WLAD shifted to its current format of full-time talk radio on weekdays.
+In the late 1990s, WLAD shifted to its current format of full-time talk radio on weekdays.

 Disc jockeys during WLAD's contemporary music era from the 1970s to the 1990s included Mike Piazza, Dan Stevens, Pete Summers, and Dave Rinelli.
 Some oldies music was added by 1989.
 Jay Fink joined WLAD in December 1988 and became the disc jockey for the Boomer Oldies Show featuring music of the 1950s through early 1970s.
 George Repko, who began working at WLAD in 1965, acquired the moniker "Big George" and as of 1995 served as the disc jockey of an oldies show on WLAD on Saturday mornings.